Krushna-Nanda/University_exam/MATH/04_unit .md

 17. **Subgraph**:
     A subgraph is a graph formed by selecting a subset of vertices and edges from a larger graph.

-18. **Isomorphic Graphs**:
-    Two graphs are isomorphic if there is a one-to-one correspondence between their vertices and edges, preserving the adjacency relationship.

-19. **Planar Graph**:
-    A graph that can be drawn in a plane without any edges crossing.

 20. **Regular Graph**:
     A graph where every vertex has the same degree.
     - Example: In a 3-regular graph, each vertex has degree 3.